-Foxconn may bring Chinese engineers to Wisconsin factory due to skilled labor shortage
+Foxconn may bring Chinese engineers to Wisconsin factory due to skilled labor shortage (updated)

 The story follows a June report from a Wisconsin newspaper suggesting that the first factory Foxconn intends to build in Wisconsin would be smaller than initially planned.
 That raised concerns about whether Foxconn would still contribute 13,000 jobs.
 The company said it still intends to do so, albeit not through a single factory but rather through “other next-generation manufacturing facilities.”

 In a statement to the Journal, Foxconn said that its “Wisconsin-first commitment remains unchanged” and that the majority of the 13,000 workers will still “work on high-value production and engineering assignments and in the research and development field.”
 Foxconn had previously said that the 13,000 jobs will pay an average annual wage of $53,875.
+In a later statement to Gizmodo, Foxconn denied that it’s “recruiting Chinese personnel to staff our Wisconsin project.”

 It’s not surprising that Foxconn would consider bringing over some of its existing employees in order to get a new factory off the ground.
 But the news is likely to make Wisconsin residents even more nervous about what exactly they’ll get out of the Foxconn deal.
 The deal, initially estimated to cost the state $3 billion, is now expected to cost the state more than $4 billion.
 That’s the highest incentive package ever awarded to a foreign company by a U.S. state.